(Photo courtesy of NetPS Plant Finder)

 This dwarf, clump forming, warm season native features a unique rounded shape and resistance to lodging; blue-green blades with a purplish-bronze bloom; a true kaleidoscope of autumn color

 Little Bluestem is primarily grown for its highly ornamental fruit.
-The indian red seed heads are carried on showy plumes displayed in abundance from early fall to late winter.
+The antique red seed heads are carried on showy plumes displayed in abundance from early fall to late winter.
 Its attractive grassy leaves are bluish-green in colour.
 As an added bonus, the foliage turns a gorgeous orange in the fall.
 It has masses of beautiful spikes of deep purple flowers rising above the foliage in late summer, which are most effective when planted in groupings.
 The brick red stems are very colorful and add to the overall interest of the plant.

 Little Bluestem is an herbaceous perennial grass with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.